GLX-ILLUSION/Unreal-Internal-Base/README.md

 Unreal Internal Base
 =====
-Game example: Greed is Good.
+Game example: Greed is Good - easy to use for any other Unreal SDK Game

 This is an internal cheat project for Unreal Engine, with support for CheatGear SDK.
 The code has been developed in a simple and clean manner, utilizing the MinHook library for hooks.
 Additionally, the project includes a menu and a configuration system for a customized experience.